Cross-Domain Multi-Person Human Activity Recognition via Near-Field Wi-Fi Sensing: Methodology for Cross-Domain Adaptation

+\revhu{To obtain discriminative activity representations that remain robust after subsequent adaptation, the PT stage aims to learn a compact feature space in which different activity categories are more distinguishable from one another.
+Our main idea is to train a lightweight feature extractor with an inter-class margin enlargement objective, enabling it to capture transferable activity cues.
+Within \name, this stage provides the source-domain feature extractor and activity classifier, establishing the foundation for the anchor-guided FT.}

 We begin with a basic network model composed of three simple components: sequence condenser, feature projection, and a classifier\footnote{This basic model is empirically designed to extract a compact feature representation, and Section~\ref{sssec:factor_arc} further demonstrates that our training framework remains effective across diverse network architectures.}, as shown in Fig.~\ref{fig:network}.
 Specifically, the sequence condenser consists of two Multi-Layer Perceptron (MLP) modules, a Gated Recurrent Unit (GRU) module, and a condenser operator.
-The two MLPs form a lightweight encoder-decoder (ED) structure that reconstructs input information and adjusts the feature dimension, denoted as $x \rightarrow x^{\mathrm{MLP}}$.
-The GRU then captures the contextual features of CSIs across continuous motions, yielding $x^{\mathrm{MLP}} \rightarrow x^{\mathrm{GRU}}$.
-To address the irregularity of CSI data under native traffic, where each sample contains a varying number of valid entries, a condenser operator extracts the final non-padded element (i.e., the last value not set to -1) from each GRU output: $x^{\mathrm{SC}} = x^{\mathrm{GRU}}[\check{t},:]$, enabling effective temporal aggregation and reduced redundancy to avoid overfitting.
-Subsequently, the feature projection module built with a simple MLP compresses the features $x^{\mathrm{SC}}$ into a low-dimensional space.
-These modules jointly form the feature extractor, effectively defining the mapping $\aleph = \phi^{\mathrm{FP}}(\phi^{\mathrm{SC}}(x))$ that preserves the compact representation of the input.
-Finally, a fully connected (FC) layer serves as a classifier, producing the output $y = \phi^{\mathrm{CLS}}(\aleph)$.
+The two MLPs form a lightweight encoder-decoder (ED) structure that reconstructs input information and adjusts the feature dimension, denoted as $x \rightarrow x^{\mathrm{MLP}}$. \revhu{The GRU is introduced to capture} the contextual features of CSIs across continuous motions, yielding $x^{\mathrm{MLP}} \rightarrow x^{\mathrm{GRU}}$. \revhu{To handle the irregular lengths of CSI data under native traffic, the condenser retains the final non-padded element from each GRU output, i.e., $x^{\mathrm{SC}} = x^{\mathrm{GRU}}[\check{t},:]$, enabling temporal aggregation with reduced redundancy to mitigate overfitting.} The feature projection module, \revhu{implemented with} a simple MLP, further compresses $x^{\mathrm{SC}}$ into a low-dimensional space.
+These modules jointly form the feature extractor, effectively defining the mapping $\aleph = \phi^{\mathrm{FP}}(\phi^{\mathrm{SC}}(x))$ \revhu{for compact representation learning.} Finally, a fully connected (FC) layer serves as \revhu{the} classifier, producing the output $y = \phi^{\mathrm{CLS}}(\aleph)$.

-During the PT stage, we leverage the insight of enlarging inter-class margins, ensuring that the extracted features remain distinguishable even if these margins shrink during the subsequent FT stage.
-Cross-entropy (CE) loss between the one-hot encoded HAR prediction $\hat{y}$ and ground truth label $y$ is firstly employed to ensure effective sensing performance:
+\revhu{During the PT stage, we enlarge inter-class margins to ensure that the learned features remain distinguishable, even if these margins contract during the subsequent FT stage.} Cross-entropy (CE) loss between the one-hot encoded HAR prediction $\hat{y}$ and ground-truth label $y$ \revhu{provides the basic supervision, i.e.,}